Personal Injury Attorney Washington County | Hagerstown

-This matters in personal injury cases for one obvious reason: more people equals more claims.
-But the diversity has brought something else that is even more important for accident and malpractice victims looking for a fair shake.
+But the county is more diverse and more cosmopolitan.
+This is important for accident and malpractice victims looking for a fair shake.
 This new economy has brought about a more cosmopolitan city that brings with it more open-minded juries.

 Juries in Hagerstown have been traditionally viewed as conservative which means unfriendly to victims.
 It used to be -- and is still true for some today -- that car accident and medical malpractice lawyers would seek a trial by judge instead of a trial by jury.
 Plaintiffs have moved out of state to obtain federal jurisdiction instead of having their case heard in Washington County.

 But times are changing, and Hagerstown has become more cosmopolitan, which has improved jury awards (according to the anecdotal evidence, anyway - we do not have data).
 A few years back, a Hagerstown jury awarded a $3 million verdict against State Farm in an uninsured motorist car accident case.
 This would have been unthinkable at one time.
 Our lawyers are also aware of at least one recent seven-figure settlement in Hagerstown.

 Our malpractice attorneys have settled many medical malpractice lawsuits in Hagerstown where the doctors' lawyer overplays the "tough jury pool" angle in settlement negotiations.

 But the reality is that insurance companies and hospitals are beginning to learn that this is not your grandfather's Hagerstown.
 Washington County juries are no longer giving wrongdoers a pass.
 But, still, if you are mediating a case in Hagerstown even in 2021, you can expect the defense lawyers in most to underscore that the verdicts in this county have traditionally been conservative.

 Below are sample Washington County settlements and verdicts in medical malpractice and car accident personal injury lawsuits: